ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ## Create and configure Security Groups
 {: #create-configure-sgs}

-ACLs provides security at the subnet level and Security Groups provides security at the instance level.
-Let's create and configure inbound and outbound traffic to your instances.
+ACLs provide security at the subnet level and Security Groups (SGs) provide security at the server instance level.
+Let's create and configure rules for inbound and outbound traffic to your VSIs.

 By default, a security group is created along with your VPC allowing all SSH (TCP port 22) and Ping (ICMP type 8) traffic to the attached instances.

 ### Create backend and frontend security groups

-To create a new security group,
+To create a new security group for the backend:
 1. Click **Security groups** under Network, then **New security group**.
 2. Enter **vpc-pubpriv-backend-sg** as name and select the VPC you created earlier.
 3. Under Edit interfaces for VPC, expand **vpc-pubpriv-backend-vsi** and check the `eth0` checkbox of backend subnet.